-2. External Transition $(\delta{ext} : Q \times X \to S)$
+2. External Transition $(\delta{ext}: Q \times X \to S)$

 Similar to the internal transition function, the external transition function is allowed to define the new state as well.
 First and foremost, the external transition function is still dependent on the current state, just like the internal transition function.
 The external transition function has access to two more values: the elapsed time (making it a total state), and the input event.
 The elapsed time indicates how long it has been for this atomic model since its last transition (either internal or external).
 Whereas this number was implicitly known in the internal transition function (i.e., the value of the time advance function), here it needs to be passed explicitly.
 Elapsed time is a number in the range [0, ta(s)], with s being the current state of the model.
-Note that it is inclusive of both 0 and ta(s): it is possible to receive an event right after a transition happened, or right before an internal transition happens.
-The combination of the current state and the elapsed time is often called the total state (O) of the model.
+It is inclusive of both 0 and ta(s): it is possible to receive an event right after a transition happened, or right before an internal transition happens.
+The combination of the current state and the elapsed time is often called the total state (Q) of the model.
 We have previously seen the total state, in the context of the initial total state.
-The received event is the final parameter to this function.
-A new state is deterministically defined through the combination of these three parameters.
-Since the external transition function takes multiple parameters, multiple external transitions might be defined for a single state.
-Nonetheless, at most one transition should be applicable at all times to prevent non-determinism.